Newcastle's Harper would consider longer loan spell with Brighton

+Newcastle United keeper Steve Harper has no problems with extending his loan spell with Championship Brighton.
 The 36-year-old signed a one-month deal on Monday and went on to make his debut later that evening in the Seagulls' 1-0 defeat by West Ham United.

 Harper told BBC Sussex: "I didn't want to sit and do nothing for the last couple of years of my career.

 "I've heard it could be up until January, the longer the better.
 It's better than doing nothing."

 Harper also revealed that other clubs had been interested in taking him on loan, and added: "There'd been a few clubs sniffing.
 Gus [Poyet, Brighton manager] was first-class on the phone.